chrysostomos997/Modeling-and-Simulation-of-a-Quadcopter/README.md

 # Quadcopter
-Optimal Control of a Quadcopter (LQR/LQG)
+Optimal Control of a Quadcopter (LQR/LQG).

-sadofadof